Warrant Officer Prerequisites and Duty Description

 - Capacity to serve in assignments or positions of increased supervisory responsibility

-Letters of Recommendation (LOR’s): LOR must be from a Senior Warrant Officer (CW4-CW5) holding MOS being applied for.
-The LOR must come from a Senior Warrant Officer within your immediate organization or your chain of command.
-If a Senior Warrant Officer in not assigned to your immediate chain of command:
+Letters of Recommendation (LOR’s): LOR must be from a Senior Warrant Officer (CW4-CW5) holding MOS 890A.
+The LOR must come from a Senior Warrant Officer within your immediate organization, chain of command or Installation.
+If a Senior Warrant Officer in not assigned to your organization, immediate chain of command or Installation:

-- Active Component contact the Personnel Development Officer POCs below to assist with contacting a Senior Warrant Officer holding the feeder MOS to facilitate the required interview.
+- Active Component Soldiers can contact the Personnel Development Officer POCs below to assist with contacting a Senior Warrant Officer holding the feeder MOS to facilitate the required interview.

-- Reserve Components contact the assigned Command Chief Warrant Officer (CCWO) in your chain of command.
+- Reserve Component Soldiers contact the assigned Command Chief Warrant Officer (CCWO) in your chain of command.
 They can write the LOR or assist with contacting a Senior Warrant Officer holding the feeder MOS to facilitate the required interview.

 Please contact the proponent POCs below for any questions regarding qualifications.
 Address all other inquiries to the Warrant Officer Recruiting Branch at firstname.lastname@example.orgPOC: CW4 John J. Shappell Jr. (Active Component)